zihung20/tp/docs/DeveloperGuide.md

 <puml src="diagrams/EditCommandObjectDiagram.puml" />

-The `Edit` feature, allows user to edit existing personnel's entry information.
+The `Edit` feature allows users to edit existing personnel's entry information.

 During the process of an edit command, a **personToEdit** `Person` object would be referenced to store the attributes of the target entry.
 Additionally, an **updatedPerson** `Person` object would be created which represents the new `Person` object to replace **personToEdit**.